Vobe-io/vobe-rest/README.md

 Thanks again for your support, it is much appreciated! :pray:

 ## License
-Apache-2.0.
+GNU General Public License v3.0.
 See `LICENSE` for more details.